Cookies at Aiden

 Published on

-Web shops are increasingly data-driven.
+E-commerce businesses have never had more data, yet most of it is noise.
 But the vast majority of that data has low predictability and reliability.
-Guided selling helps your customer and helps you collect the holy grail of data: zero-party data.
+Clicks, scrolls, and sessions tell you what happened, not why.
+Guided selling changes that.
+How?
+It helps your shoppers make confident choices, and in the process gives you the holy grail of e-commerce insight: zero-party data.

 Contents